jinzengur/similarity-calculation/README.md

 * the `utility.py` needs to be added to the python path for $EvoSim$.

 ### How to cite
-If you found the similarity algorithm and $EvoSim$ is useful in your research, please cite the following work.
+If you find the similarity algorithm and $EvoSim$ is useful in your research, please cite the following work.
 ```
 @article{zeng2025structural,